 The truth is, feeling stranded on an entire world still feels like being trapped on an island.
 Especially if it isn’t our home.
-Draenor, for all of its impressive features, was still not Azeroth.
+Xernia, for all of its impressive features, was still not Azirin.
 I found myself trapped in a state of wanting what I could not have, which if you’ve ever experienced it, you know it’s pretty awful.

-I poured myself into my study of frost magic, and I put too much time and attention on the garrison’s operations.
-I was a constant presence at the fishing hut, I helped train and encouraged soldiers to get pets for stress relief, I oversaw the tailor’s work and experimented in the Alchemy lab.
+I poured myself into my study of ice magic, and I put too much time and attention on the garrison’s operations.
+I was a constant presence at the fishing hut, I helped train and I encouraged soldiers to get pets for stress relief.
+I oversaw the tailor’s work and experimented in the alchemy lab.

 Iliera, if she was at the garrison, spent most of her time training Fynn.

-Then, one morning, I was reminded of how unlike Azeroth this place really was…
+Then, one morning, I was reminded of how unlike Azirin this place really was…

 “I’m only telling you what she said, Commander Sepher, I’m not saying that I like it or agree with it by any means.”